zuplo/docs/docs/developer-portal/theme.md

 }
 ```

-The logo of the portal is set via the css class `.theme-logo`.
+The logo of the portal is set via the CSS class `.theme-logo`.

 ```css
 .dark {